 Boom Boom Room (officially known as Top of the Standard) – The rooftop lounge on the 18th floor of the Standard High Line Hotel is host to all the coolest after parties from the Met Gala to Cinema Society premieres.
 Madonna also shot her music video, “Bitch, I’m Madonna” here.
-The views and stunning other worldly interior from noted designers Roman and Williams is what keeps celebrities, and chic New Yorkers, coming over and over again.
+The views and stunning another worldly interior from noted designers Roman and Williams are what keeps celebrities, and chic New Yorkers, coming over and over again.
 Sunset is the ideal time to visit where you can sit back and watch the sun go down on the Hudson River.
-The club stays open till late, but note, after 10pm the guest list is private and recommendations are highly recommended.
+The club stays open till late, but note, after 10 pm the guest list is private and recommendations are highly recommended.

 Here the vibe changes seasonally so whether you visit the ski chalet in the winter months and curl up by the fire or come when the flowers are in bloom in spring, you’re going to have a time to remember.

 Things to Do In New York

-Recently posters and art mocking Trump have been a favorite of the dwellers in the liberal neighborhood with even Katy Perry taking notice and posting to instagram.
+Recently posters and art mocking Trump have been a favorite of the dwellers in the liberal neighborhood with even Katy Perry taking notice and posting to Instagram.
 Best to go early morning or late in the evenings to avoid crowds.
 Be sure to step into the High Line Hotel for a coffee or drink in the lovely courtyard.

-Whitney Museum – The Renzo Piano designed building opened in May 2015 making its mark on downtown Manhattan and exciting art patrons from around the world.
+The Renzo Piano designed building opened in May 2015 making its mark on downtown Manhattan and exciting art patrons from around the world.
 Located at the base of the High Line, the 50,000 square foot space houses an impressive collection of American art with the museum’s signature exhibition its biennial survey of contemporary art, which has always kept the focus on the present, in the spirit of museum founder Gertrude Vanderbilt Whitney.

 One World Observatory, Little Italy, Federal Hall, Washington Square Park, South Street Seaport, New Museum, Statue of Liberty, East Village and ice skating at the Standard High Line.
 There are infinite adventures to explore!